oconnor663/jacko.io/posts/async_io.md

 `TcpStream::write` isn't guaranteed to consume the entire buffer, so we need to call it in a loop, bumping `buf` forward each time through.
-It's unlikely that we'll ever see a zero-length write, but if we do we make it an error instead of an infinite loop.
-The loop condition also means that we won't make any calls to `write` if `buf` is initially empty, which matches the behavior of [`Write::write_all`].[^write_all]
+It's unlikely that we'll see a zero-length write with `TcpStream`, but if we do it's better for that to be an error than an infinite loop.
+The loop condition also means that we won't make any calls to `write` if `buf` is initially empty, which matches the default behavior of [`Write::write_all`].[^write_all]

 [`Write::write_all`]: https://doc.rust-lang.org/std/io/trait.Write.html#method.write_all

 [^write_all]: It would be nice to use `Write::write_all` directly here and get
-    the loop and `WriteZero` handling for free.
+    the loop and the `WriteZero` handling for free.
 But unfortunately, when `Write::write_all` returns `WouldBlock`, it doesn't tell us how many bytes it wrote before that, and we need that number to update `buf`.
-In contrast, when `Write::write` needs to block after it's already written some bytes, it returns `Ok(n)`, and then the _next_ call returns `WouldBlock`.
+In contrast, when `Write::write` needs to block after it's already written some bytes, it returns `Ok(n)` first, and then the _next_ call returns `WouldBlock`.

 [`Write::write_all`]: https://doc.rust-lang.org/std/io/trait.Write.html#method.write_all

-Those are the async building blocks we need for our server, and we're ready to write the async version of `server_main`:
+Those are the async building blocks we needed for the server, and now we can write the async version of `server_main`:

 ```rust